-- Decreases low-density lipoprotein (LDL) or “bad” cholesterol
+- Decrease low-density lipoprotein (LDL) or “bad” cholesterol

-- Cuts through and reduces phlegm congesting the lungs and sinuses, or phlegm expressed externally as pus (ex. acne, boils, shingles)
+- Cut through and reduce phlegm congesting the lungs and sinuses, or “phlegm” expressed externally as pus (ex. acne, boils, shingles)

-- Cuts through adipose (fat) and cellulite tissue to assist weight loss, especially when taken first thing in the morning before breakfast
+- Cut through adipose (fat) and cellulite tissue to assist weight loss, especially when taken first thing in the morning before breakfast

-- Reduces sweet, pastry and gluten cravings (which all cause acidic environments in the body)
+- Reduce sweet, pastry and gluten cravings (which all cause acidic environments in the body)

-- Detoxifies and alkalizes acidic conditions seen in many diseases ailing people today (ex. rheumatoid arthritis, osteoarthritis, degenerative arthritis, osteoporosis, obesity, gout, diabetes type II, multiple sclerosis, digestive disorders, allergies, chronic fatigue)
+- Detoxify and alkalize acidic conditions seen in many diseases ailing people today (ex. rheumatoid arthritis, osteoarthritis, degenerative arthritis, osteoporosis, obesity, gout, diabetes type II, multiple sclerosis, digestive disorders, allergies, chronic fatigue)

-- Nourishes and relaxes tight fascia tissue – ligaments, tendons and connective tissue
+- Nourish and relax tight fascia tissue – ligaments, tendons and connective tissue

-- Maintains glowing, moisturized healthy skin and boosts immunity
+- Maintain glowing, moisturized healthy skin and boost immunity

 General pH Level Indicator